A Linux-focused, stock AzerothCore development environment.

 This article links, rather than repeats, foundational steps.

-This is important distinction to make.
-In AC we focus on 335 blizzlike, anything that drifts makes it harder to reason about stock correctness
+This is an important distinction to make.
+In AC we focus on 3.3.5 blizzlike behavior, and anything that drifts makes it harder to reason about stock correctness.

 It's best to avoid usage of: